Functions

 Example

-The following example creates a stack that sends the user an audio file and a text message saying "hello there!".
+The following example creates a journey that sends the user an audio file and a text message saying "hello there!".

 card MyCard do